-- II.
-Complaint Procedure - A. File Report
+II.
+Complaint Procedure

+A. File Report

 Any student who believes he or she has been the victim of prohibited discrimination should report the alleged discrimination as soon as possible to one of the Compliance Officers designated in this policy or to any other school personnel.
 The alleged discrimination should be reported as soon as possible, and the report generally should be made within fifteen (15) school days of the occurrence.
 Further, any student who has knowledge of conduct which may constitute prohibited discrimination should report such conduct to one of the Compliance Officers designated in this policy or to any school personnel.
-Any employee who has knowledge of conduct which may constitute prohibited discrimination should report such conduct to one of the School discrimination shall immediately report such conduct to one of the Compliance Officers designated in this policy.
+Any employee who has knowledge of conduct which may constitute prohibited discrimination shall immediately report such conduct to one of the Compliance Officers designated in this policy.